-This massive brewery in Atwater Village has a few different patios filled with TVs, open for you to order a sandwich and a flight of LA-brewed beer while you watch the Dodgers tear up the NL West.
+This massive brewery in Atwater Village has a few different patios filled with TVs, and is open for you to order a sandwich and a flight of LA-brewed beer while attempting to figure out WTF is happening with the Rams’ offense.

 The new parking lot patio at The Holloway is covered in Dodger Blue from the moment you walk in, so you know exactly what you’re getting at this excellent Echo Park sports bar.
-They’ve got Dodgers, Lakers, and Clippers games, and some great micheladas.
+They’ve got Dodgers, Rams, and Chargers games, and some great micheladas.

 Joxer Daly’s is a Culver City Irish pub with a huge back patio for all your sports-watching needs.
 Their weekday Happy Hour involves $6 margaritas and glasses of wine, and $5 beers.
 They even open early (like, 7am early) for certain Euro soccer matches, so check their Instagram for weekly schedules.